Free UK Shipping 📦 Today: Choose a free gift with RiutBag X35.2

 2. Emergency Contact:

-• Unlike next of kin, emergency contacts do not necessarily have to be relatives; they can be anyone you trust and who is readily available to assist you in emergencies.
+• Unlike next of kin, emergency contacts do not have to be relatives; they can be anyone you know and trust and who is readily available to assist you in emergencies.

-• Emergency contacts are typically contacted by authorities, medical personnel, or organizations (such as your workplace or school) in case of an emergency situation where you may be involved.
+• Emergency contacts are typically contacted by authorities, medical personnel, or organisations (such as your workplace or school) in case of an emergency situation where you may be involved.

 • The role of an emergency contact is primarily to provide information, assistance, or support during an emergency, rather than having any legal or decision-making authority.